What’s it like being an Alabama fan? Lots of titles and some angst in all those big games.

 What the hell, they did lack ice even in their vast repertoire of destinations.
-In merely the last 13 Januarys, Alabama football fans have ventured to championship games in Pasadena, New Orleans, Miami, Greater Phoenix, Tampa, Atlanta, the San Francisco Bay area, Miami again and Indianapolis.
+In merely the last 13 Januarys, Alabama football fans have ventured to championship games in Pasadena, Calif.; New Orleans; Miami Gardens, Fla.; Glendale, Ariz.; Tampa; Atlanta; Santa Clara, Calif.; Miami Gardens again; and Indianapolis.
 The T-shirt costs alone do daunt.

-If fandom so often entails waiting — Kansas City Chiefs fans for 50 years before early 2020, Milwaukee Bucks fans 50 years before 2021, Red Sox fans 86 years that time, White Sox fans 88 years that other time, Cubs fans 108 years that other time, Capitals, Nationals, so on — here’s the inverse.
+If fandom so often entails waiting — Kansas City Chiefs fans for 50 years before early 2020, Milwaukee Bucks fans for 50 years before 2021, Red Sox fans for 86 years that time, White Sox fans for 88 years that other time, Cubs fans for 108 years that other time, Capitals, Nationals, so on — here’s the inverse.
 What happens in devoted human minds when they get a title six years out of 12 and a title-game berth nine years out of 13, counting the Alabama-Georgia game coming Monday night?

 Might it help soothe their nerves during tense games?